d4N-87/ComfyUI-Workflow-Inspector/README.md

 5.  🇮🇹 Puoi cambiare la lingua dell'interfaccia usando il selettore in alto a destra.
     🇬🇧 You can change the interface language using the selector in the top-right corner.

+## 🔒 Privacy e Sicurezza dei Dati / Privacy and Data Security

+🇮🇹 **La tua privacy è importante.**
+ComfyUI Workflow Inspector è progettato per funzionare interamente nel tuo browser web, sia che tu esegua l'applicazione localmente o utilizzi la versione online ospitata su GitHub Pages.

+**Funzionamento Client-Side:**
+Quando carichi un file, questo viene letto ed elaborato direttamente dal codice JavaScript in esecuzione nel tuo browser.
+**Nessun file o dato del workflow viene mai inviato, caricato o salvato su alcun server esterno.**
+Tutta l'analisi e la visualizzazione avvengono localmente sulla tua macchina.

+🇬🇧 **Your privacy is important.**
+ComfyUI Workflow Inspector is designed to operate entirely within your web browser, whether you run the application locally or use the online version hosted on GitHub Pages.

+**Client-Side Operation:**
+When you upload a file, it is read and processed directly by the JavaScript code running in your browser.
+**No files or workflow data are ever sent, uploaded, or stored on any external server.**
+All analysis and visualization occur locally on your machine.

 ## 🤝 Come Contribuire / How to Contribute

 🇮🇹 I contributi sono benvenuti!
 Se vuoi contribuire, per favore: